goGPS-Project/goGPS_MATLAB/README.txt

 *          d8888P                                                 *
 \*****************************************************************/

-   v0.3.1beta
+   v0.4.0beta

 1. Introduction
    ============
-   goGPS is a software package designed to perform GPS navigation with low cost receivers, either in post-processing or real-time.
+   goGPS is a software package designed to perform GPS positioning with low cost receivers, either in post-processing or real-time.
-   It is developed in MATLAB and it is aimed at providing a tool useful for studying GPS navigation, implementing and testing new algorithms and interacting in general with GPS-related aspects.
+   It is developed in MATLAB and it is aimed at providing a tool useful for studying GPS positioning, implementing and testing new algorithms and interacting in general with GPS-related aspects.

 2. Requirements
    ============